loomnetwork/transfer-gateway-example/AddingAssets.md

 So let's bring it back.
 You're looking at the UI under `DappChain Account` and see your own card with an `Allow Withdraw` button.
 Clicking this calls:

 ```
-allowToWithdrawCard(cardId)
+this.allowToWithdrawCard(cardId)
 ```
-which calls
+in the `dappchain_tokens` file, which which calls
 ```
-dcCardManager.approveAsync(account, cardId)
+this.props.dcCardManager.approveAsync(account, cardId)
 ```
 which does some trippy stuff with `iban` and checksum  but at the root of it calls
 ```
 approve(addr,id)
 ```
 on the CryptoCardsDappChain contract, which is a method from `ERC721` which sets withdraw approval.

 What does ERC721 approval do?
 It says: the address I'm specifying here has permission to withdraw the tokenId I am specifying.
 Which address are we sending?
 We (the token owner) are giving the gateway contract approval to withdraw this token.

 If you look at [this diagram](https://loomx.io/developers/docs/en/transfer-gateway.html) you'll see this is what is happening in step #3.
 If you need a refresher on ERC721, [this is a good breakdown](https://medium.com/blockchannel/walking-through-the-erc721-full-implementation-72ad72735f3c).

-Right after `approveAsync` is called and completes, the gateway tries to withdraw it.
+Right after `approveAsync` is called and completes, the gateway tries to withdraw the token:
 ```
-props.dcGatewayManager.withdrawCardAsync(cardId, dcCardManager.getContractAddress())
+this.props.dcGatewayManager.withdrawCardAsync(cardId, dcCardManager.getContractAddress())
 ```
-This method -- on the `dc_gateway_manager` calls through to [some `loom-js` code](https://github.com/loomnetwork/loom-js/blob/f0df59fc58e1a15f7bfeee96565d8d828e335796/src/contracts/transfer-gateway.ts#L125-L131):
+This method -- on the `dc_gateway_manager` file, calls through to [some `loom-js` code](https://github.com/loomnetwork/loom-js/blob/f0df59fc58e1a15f7bfeee96565d8d828e335796/src/contracts/transfer-gateway.ts#L125-L131):
 ```
 transferGateway.withdrawERC721Async(BN(cardId), Address(chainId, contractAddress)
 ```